Closures for Winter

 Reservations are required for organized commercial and noncommercial climbing groups wanting to climb at Otter Cliffs.
 They are not needed for groups of friends climbing together.
 The reservation season will run from Saturday of Memorial Day weekend to Labor Day.
 Organized groups of five persons or less do not need a reservation for Otter Cliffs.

-Download a copy of a permit and for more information, click here.
+Click here to download a fillable copy of a permit and for more information.

 For more information about special use permits, contact the Special Use Permit Coordinator at 207-288-8793.